 Want more on what’s happening in Abu Dhabi?

-- Here’s what to expect in Abu Dhabi over the Eid Al Fitr long weekend of celebrations
+- Here’s what to expect in Abu Dhabi over the Eid Al Fitr long weekend of celebrations.

-Before you go… Important things to consider planning a trip to Abu Dhabi
+Before you go… Important things to consider when planning a trip to Abu Dhabi

 - Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here:

 Please note we are not a travel agency.
 This site is a travel blog to help newcomers to the UAE self plan their trip, we cannot book your flights, hotels, visas or connections for you.
 We may make a small commission if you click on any of our hotel or tour recommendation links.Abu Dhabi Travel Planner